DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-miggylanto/README.md

 # dismathportfolio-miggylanto
-## Leonardo Miguel Virtusio Lanto - My Weekly Portfolio
+## Leonardo Miguel Virtusio Lanto - My Weekly Portfolio - DISMATH SECTION EL
 # Week 1
 - This week, I was introduced to a new course called **DISMATH** or *Discrete Mathematics*.
 - I introduced myself to class as a person who loves to chill.
 In order to get through **DISMATH**, I know I'd have to change that.
 I'd work as hard as ever.